Afyaflow/Afyaflow-Login/authServiceApiDocumentation.md

 ### login

-Authenticates a provider or operations user with email and password.
+Authenticates a user with email and password.

-**Note**: Patients cannot use this mutation - they must use passwordless authentication.

 **Arguments:**
 - `email: String!` - User's email